Jurassic World Dominion prologue: Plot

 The prologue features a prehistoric segment that takes place 65 million years ago during the Cretaceous.
 It introduces several new creatures to the Jurassic Park film series, and depicts them in their natural habitats: Dreadnoughtus trudging through and around a lake, a Quetzalcoatlus and Pteranodons scavenging on corpses and diving into an entrenched river, Ankylosaurus drinking from a watering hole, an Oviraptor stealing eggs in a cave, a herd of Nasutoceratops wading across a river, and a Moros and a Giganotosaurus in a symbiotic relationship.

 The prehistoric segment ends in a showdown between the Giganotosaurus and a partly feathered Tyrannosaurus rex.
 A nearby Iguanodon flees the area while the two carnivores battle, with the Giganotosaurus killing the Tyrannosaurus.
 A mosquito sucks the blood of the Tyrannosaurus, setting up the franchise's premise, in which ancient DNA is recovered from amber-preserved mosquitoes to engineer dinosaurs.

 The prologue skips to northern California during the present day, in which the original Jurassic Park Tyrannosaurus is pursued by rangers in a helicopter belonging to the United States Fish and Wildlife Service, following her escape at the end of Jurassic World: Fallen Kingdom (2018).
-Fleeing in panic, she enters a drive-in theater and causes havoc while evading the helicopter in confusion.
-A ranger attempts to tranquilize the T. rex, but she escapes into nearby woods.
+Fleeing in panic, she enters a drive-in theatre and causes havoc while evading the helicopter in confusion.
+A ranger attempts to tranquilise the T. rex, but she escapes into nearby woods.